hossam26644/RGT/README.md

               └───  __init__.py

 ```
+## how parallel processing is done:
+* The main class uses joblib parallel, it does the job for you
+* Processes are created by it and instances of the RGT class where the analysis is done are excuted in parallel
+* The results of all processes are put in a list of dictionaries, there is a method *get_collective_dictionary_from_list_of_output_dictionaries* (do you like my naming style?) to (as you would imagine) get a collective dictionary from the list of output dictionaries

 ## Do I have to explain every single detail? sorry I am not going to
 * the interface gets user inputs, nothing smart in that